Codex + Claude Workflows / Applied

 Plan

 Use "Plan" to locate the part of the codex + claude workflows workflow the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
-Anchor it to 7:48, where the video says: “And so I can give context really quickly to the AI agents and then I can just”
+Anchor it to 10:21, where the video says: “it's built specifically for AI agents on codeex.
+When you set up paper you can actually set up the paper MCP.
+So imagine we're building this notes app and I can hit command N to open up a...”

 03